[DISCLOSURE: Cards from our partners are mentioned below.]

 With the JCPenney credit card, the variable APR on purchases is a high 26.99%.
 That means it will be crucial that you pay off your balance each month or the finance charges could get very expensive.
 There is no annual fee for this card.

-When it comes time to pay your bill you’re not only going to want to make sure you are on time because of the high APR, but there is also a penalty of up to $38 on late payments.
+When it comes time to pay your bill you’re not only going to want to make sure you are on time because of the high APR.
+There is also a penalty fee of up to $38 on late payments.
+Making late payments also negatively impacts your score.
 You can make a payment online, over the phone, or in a JCPenney store.
 Just make sure you have the money in your bank account to cover it because you will not be able to use another credit card to pay your JCPenney card.

 Alternatives to the JCPenney Credit Card

 If you are a frequent JCPenney’s shopper and spend a decent amount of money at JCPenney, then their store credit card might be a great option.
-However, if you only shop at JCPenney occasionally or would rather earn cash back rewards for your purchases, then you might be interested in one of these alternatives.
+However, if you prefer the freedom to shop at multiple department stores without having too many credit cards, or would rather earn cash back rewards for your purchases, then you might be interested in one of these alternatives.

 Discover it® - Cashback Match™